Take advantage of modern solutions and delegate tasks to manage stress during the holiday season.

 Maintain the progress you made with reducing the clutter in your home before the holiday by decluttering once more after all your gift exchanges have concluded.
 Luckily, we have a handy guide ready to go on what to do with your post-holiday clutter as well.

 ✨ Not sure where to begin getting rid of household clutter?
 Follow our how-to declutter guide.

 The holidays are known for all the love and cheer that comes with seeing loved ones.
 But for those of us that either live far away, had to spend the holiday with the in-laws instead of our own family, or just couldn’t make the event for whatever reason, all the “holiday cheer” can instead make frightfully aware of how you’re not with them.

 Reach out to those you haven’t seen in the past couple of hectic years.

 Now is the perfect time to take advantage of video calling your family members.
 It’s not the same, we know, but it’s pretty amazing how less alone you feel when you see their face and hear their voice.
 Obviously, a phone call is good too, but the added sense of sight helps make the world feel smaller and like they’re not so far away.

 Either at the end of the day or at the beginning of your day, you need to feel like yourself.
 If not you can have a bit of a mental break down similar to an identity crisis.

-Instead of feeling like everyone’s chef, maid, party planner, personal shopper, interior designer, or a way less graceful Mary Poppins, ground yourself with things that make you feel like your cool-self again.
-The activity is especially unique to you so maybe video games work for your friend, but a glass of wine and a bubble bath could do the trick best for you.
+Instead of feeling like a personal shopper, interior designer, party planner, or maid, ground yourself with activities that make you feel like your cool-self again.
+The activity depends on you so while video games may work for a friend, wine and a bubble bath may be it for you.